EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

     return cont_2
 ```
 <!-- Defn of stages -->
 To avoid confusion, rather than call the individual component set networks networks, we will call them stages.
+Broadly speaking, a stage is a combination of layers where the lowest layer takes a context, but the layers above it (up to the next stage) do not.

 <!-- Notes on architecture styles -->
 Already we have many different options for building architectures, even if we fix the number of layers and layer sizes.
 For example, we can choose to either have many simple stages, or fewer deeper stage.
 Since each context layer takes two inputs, we can choose to take one of these inputs from an earlier stage of the network, for example, we could have replaced `layer_2 = tf.nn.relu(linear_set_layer(64, layer_1, context=cont_1))` with `layer_2 = tf.nn.relu(linear_set_layer(64, inputs, context=cont_1))` in our `really_simple_network`.
-Choosing to take the element transformation from an earlier stage  in this way can be beneficial<!-- as shown empirically -->, possibly since it allows the network to separate the job of finding a good initial context from transforming the elements.
+In my own experiments I found that taking the element transformation from an earlier stage in this way can be beneficial<!-- as shown empirically -->, possibly since it allows the network to separate the job of finding a good initial context from transforming the elements.

 <!-- Experiment code & instructions -->